hmelder/Objective-C-Cross-Boilerplate/README.md

 Be aware that some frameworks are not available on Linux, and you will need to use a different implementation.

 ## Dependencies
+### Linux
-- A working GNUstep installation with Objective-C 2.0 support (libobjc2, gnustep-make, gnustep-base) Please note that as of writing this, the GNUstep debian packages do not support Objective-C 2.0, and use the GCC runtime.
+- A working GNUstep installation with Objective-C 2.0 support (libobjc2, gnustep-make, gnustep-base).
+  Please note that as of writing this, the GNUstep debian packages do not support Objective-C 2.0, and use the GCC runtime.

 ## Building